rage/programming-23/data/part-11/3-recursion.md

 If the parameter of the recursive factorial function is 0 or 1, the function returns 1, because this is how the factorial operation is defined.
 In any other case the function returns the value `n * factorial(n - 1)`, which is the value of its parameter `n` multiplied by the return value of the function call `factorial(n - 1)`.

 The crucial part here is that the function definition contains a stop condition.
 If this is met, the recursion ends.
 In this case that condition is `n < 2`.
-We know it will be reached eventually, beacuse the value passed as the argument to the function is decresed by one on each level of the recursion.
+We know it will be reached eventually, beacuse the value passed as the argument to the function is decreased by one on each level of the recursion.

 The [visualisation tool](http://www.pythontutor.com/visualize.html#mode=edit) can be a great help in making sense of recursive programs.